Daniel Cameron (American politician): Breonna Taylor killing

-Aftermath

-On September 28, 2020, a grand juror filed a court motion stating that Cameron had mischaracterized the grand-jury proceedings, and was "using grand jurors as a shield to deflect accountability and responsibility" for charging decisions.
+On September 28, 2020, a grand juror filed a court motion stating that Cameron had mischaracterized the grand jury proceedings, and was "using grand jurors as a shield to deflect accountability and responsibility" for charging decisions.
 Grand jurors said that Cameron only presented the grand jury with possible charges for Hankison, but not for the other two officers who had shot and killed Taylor.
 A judge ordered the release of the grand jury proceedings' recording.
-A day later, Cameron said that he had not recommended murder charges to the grand jury, but maintained that he presented "a thorough and complete case" to the grand jurors.
-Cameron then filed objections with the court, seeking to forbid the grand jurors from speaking publicly about what instructions they had received from his office, but Judge Annie O’Connell of Jefferson County Circuit Court refused to countenance his objections, writing that they "read as theatrical Sturm und Drang.”
+One day later, Cameron said that he had not recommended murder charges to the grand jury, but maintained that he presented "a thorough and complete case" to the grand jurors.
+Cameron then filed objections with the court, seeking to forbid the grand jurors from speaking publicly about what instructions they had received from his office, but Judge Annie O'Connell of Jefferson County Circuit Court refused to countenance his objections, writing that they "read as theatrical Sturm und Drang."

-In January 2021, three grand jurors filed a petition with the Kentucky House of Representatives, asking that Cameron be impeached, saying he mishandled the case.
+In January 2021, three grand jurors filed a petition with the Kentucky House of Representatives asking that Cameron be impeached, saying he mishandled the case.
 They also said that Cameron lied and fed misinformation to the media in an effort to make himself look desirable, and to avoid accountability.
 They said that while Cameron stated to the public that homicide charges against the officers were a possibility, that was not at all true, as the only charge that was presented to the grand jury was a wanton endangerment charge against an officer for firing his weapon into a nearby apartment.
 They also demanded that Cameron be disqualified from holding office in Kentucky in the future.